 Congenital brain anomalies usually cause severe neurologic deficits; some may be fatal.

-Some of the most serious neurologic anomalies (eg, anencephaly [see Anencephaly], encephalocele [see Encephalocele], spina bifida [see Spina Bifida]) develop in the first 2 mo of gestation and represent defects in neural tube formation (dysraphism).
-Others, such as lissencephaly (see Lissencephaly), result from problems with neuronal migration (see Malformed Cerebral Hemispheres), which occurs between 9 wk and 24 wk of gestation.
-Hydranencephaly (see Hydranencephaly) and porencephaly (see Porencephaly) are secondary to destructive processes that occur after the brain has formed.
-Some anomalies (eg, meningocele) are relatively benign.
+Some of the most serious neurologic anomalies (eg, anencephaly, encephalocele, spina bifida) develop in the first 2 mo of gestation and represent defects in neural tube formation (dysraphism).
+Others, such as lissencephaly, result from problems with neuronal migration (see Malformed Cerebral Hemispheres), which occurs between 9 wk and 24 wk of gestation.
+Hydranencephaly and porencephaly are secondary to destructive processes that occur after the basic architecture of the brain has formed.
+Some anomalies (eg, meningocele) may be relatively benign.

-Amniocentesis (see Procedures : Amniocentesis) and ultrasonography (see Procedures : Ultrasonography) permit accurate in utero detection of many malformations.
+Amniocentesis and ultrasonography permit accurate in utero detection of many malformations, and newer fetal MRI techniques are increasingly useful.
 Parents need psychologic support when a malformation is detected and also genetic counseling, because the risk of having a subsequent child with such a malformation is high.

 All women of childbearing age who have not had a fetus or infant with a neural tube defect should consume at least 400 mcg/day of folate through diet or by taking a supplement (some experts recommend 800 mcg/day to further reduce risk) and continue doing so through the 1st trimester.
 Although folate supplementation reduces the risk of having a child with a neural tube defect, risk reduction is less than in women who previously had a fetus or infant with a neural tube defect (ie, risk reduction is < 75%).